damdar-v24/JavaScript_practice/README.md

 # Java_practice
-Repo to store practice code of Java
+Repo to store practice code of JavaScript